-Studies have shown that LDL-P more accurately predicts risk of cardiovascular disease than LDL-C. Researchers think that increased LDL-P could be one of the reasons that some people have heart attacks even though their total cholesterol and LDL cholesterol levels are not particularly high.
+Studies have shown that LDL-P more accurately predicts the risk of CVD than LDL-C. Researchers think increased LDL-P could be one of the reasons that some people have heart attacks even though their total cholesterol and LDL-C levels are not particularly high.

 Your health care practitioner may order LDL-P testing, along with other lipid tests, after you have made lifestyle changes and/or been treated with lipid-lowering medications to determine whether treatment is working.